ZetCode

 Go datetime Duration

-A Duration type in Go represents the elapsed time between two instants as an int64 nanosecond count.
+A Duration in Go represents the elapsed time between two time instants.
+It is expressed as an int64 nanosecond count, providing high precision for time calculations.

 main.go